 Competitive Salary and Benefits

-We are doing this through empowering and creating opportunity for all our students and staff so as they may learn, discover, and enrich society locally, nationally, and internationally.
-Investment in people and facilities is a cornerstone to our success, including over £60 million in teaching and research facilities in the School of Science and Technology since 2016.
+At NTU we are building the University of the future.
+We are doing this through empowering and creating opportunity for all our students and staff so they may learn, discover, and enrich society locally, nationally and internationally.
+Our success is demonstrated by many accolades, including The Guardian University of the Year for 2019, The Times and The Sunday Times Modern University of the Year in 2018 and the THE University of the Year for 2017.
+Investment in people and facilities is a cornerstone to our success, including over £60 million of capital for research and teaching in the School of Science and Technology since 2016.

 The school is home to around 6,000 students, including over 700 postgraduate students.
 Our six departments span the biological, mathematical, physical and sport sciences as well as engineering and computer science.
 We have a highly interdisciplinary culture and foster an inclusive, diverse, and collaborative working environment.
 Our mission is to provide a research embedded environment in which staff and students from all backgrounds are enabled to succeed, and to deliver societal impact through our knowledge exchange, practice, research, and teaching.